 What is Cat S and Cat N Damage?

-Cat S – When the V5C certificate of the car shows Cat S, it means that the car has suffered structural damage.
+Cat S – When the V5C certificate of the car shows Cat S, it means that the used car has suffered structural damage.
 The structural damage includes bent or twisted chassis.
 Usually, the Cat S branded vehicles have suffered damage beyond the repairing skill of an ordinary engineer.
-As a result, the insurers do not perform a repair themselves and suggests that it must be repaired by a professional – Until then, the car is unsafe to be on the road.
+As a result, the insurers do not perform a repair themselves and suggests that it must be repaired by a professional – Until then, the used car is unsafe to be on the road.

 Car N is the least severe category that the insurance companies can put your car in.
 The branded N vehicles have not suffered structural damage.
 It means that the damage is cosmetic or electrical reasons.
 But still, until repaired, the N branded vehicles are unsafe to be on the road because non-structural damage means faults in steering, brakes, or other safety-related problems.